-5. The United States is concerned about China's continued actions with regard to incidents of low pathogenicity notifiable avian influenza (LPNAI) in the United States and, in particular, the ongoing suspension of poultry from Virginia and the import suspension in 2008 for poultry and poultry products originating from the State of Arkansas.
-In the past, China had suspended imports of poultry and poultry products from six other States (Rhode Island, Connecticut, New York, Pennsylvania, West Virginia, and Nebraska) for LPNAI, but it recently removed the bans on those imports.
-The United States has an open and transparent animal disease reporting system, consistent with OIE guidelines, and a wealth of information about animal disease occurrences in the United States is available via the Internet and other sources.
+- 6. The United States is concerned about China's continued actions with regard to incidents of low pathogenicity notifiable avian influenza (LPNAI) in the United States and, in particular, the ongoing suspension of poultry from Virginia, Kentucky and Idaho, and the import suspension in 2008 of poultry and poultry products originating from Arkansas.
+The United States has an open and transparent animal disease reporting system consistent with OIE guidelines, and a wealth of information about animal disease occurrences in the United States is available via the internet and other sources.
 The United States urges China's regulatory ministries to recognize and distinguish the different disease risks associated with incidents of highly pathogenic avian influenza (HPAI) and those of LPNAI before taking actions that can have a negative impact on trade.
 As the OIE confirms, substantial scientific evidence exists to demonstrate that LPNAI presents no serious threat to human health and animal health.
-In connection with last year's transitional review before this Committee, the United States submitted several questions about

-China's AI bans, but China did not respond to any of them.
-The United States requests that China respond to the following questions during this year's transitional review:

-- (a) Please explain why China has not taken into account relevant OIE guidelines with regard to its treatment of imports of poultry and poultry products. - (b) Has China performed any risk assessments relevant to its import suspension for poultry and poultry products originating from Virginia and Arkansas as identified above and as contemplated by Articles 2 and 5 of the SPS Agreement?
-If so, please explain how this risk assessment supports the measures that China is applying.
-If not, please explain the scientific rationale behind China's current restrictions.

-6. China has also suspended the importation of heat-treated/cooked poultry and poultry products from Virginia and Arkansas for LPNAI.
-Additionally, China does not allow the trans-shipment of poultry and poultry products (including heat-treated/cooked products) through these two States.
-China had imposed these same restrictions on the six States identified above, for which China recently lifted its AI bans.
+In connection with last year's transitional review before this Committee, the United States submitted several questions about China's AI bans, but China did not respond to any of them.
+The United States requests that China respond to the following questions during this year's transitional review: - (a) Please explain whether China has taken into account relevant OIE guidelines with regard to its treatment of imports of poultry and poultry products.
+If not, please explain why China has not taken these guidelines into account. - (b) Has China performed any risk assessments relevant to its import suspension for poultry and poultry products originating from Virginia, Kentucky, Idaho and Arkansas as identified above?
+If so, please explain how these risk assessments support the measures that China is applying.
+If not, please explain why China does not defer to OIE guidelines. - 7.
+China has also suspended the importation of heat-treated/cooked poultry and poultry products from Virginia and Arkansas for LPNAI.
+Additionally, China does not allow the trans-shipment of poultry and poultry products (including heat-treated/cooked products) through these two states.
 The OIE's AI chapter clearly states that products that have been heat-treated in a manner to inactivate the virus should not be subject to an AI-related suspension.
 In connection with last year's transitional review before this Committee, the United States submitted several questions about China's restrictions on heat-treated/cooked products, but China did not respond to any of them.
-The United States requests that China respond to the following questions during this year's transitional review:

-- (a) Please explain why China has not taken into account relevant OIE guidelines with regard to its treatment of imports of heat-treated poultry and poultry products from Virginia and Arkansas. - (b) Has China performed a risk assessment relevant to the extension of its import suspension to heat-treated/cooked poultry and poultry products originating from Virginia and Arkansas as contemplated by Articles 2 and 5 of the SPS Agreement?
+The United States requests that China respond to the following questions during this year's transitional review: - (a) Please explain why China has not taken into account relevant OIE guidelines with regard to its treatment of imports of heat-treated poultry and poultry products from Virginia, Kentucky, Idaho and Arkansas. - (b) Has China performed a risk assessment relevant to the extension of its import suspension to heat-treated/cooked poultry and poultry products originating from Virginia, Kentucky, Idaho and Arkansas?
 If so, please explain how this risk assessment supports the measures that China is applying.
-If not, please explain the scientific rationale behind China's current restrictions. - (c) Has China conducted any risk assessments relative to suspending imports of USorigin poultry and poultry products (including heat-treated/cooked products) that are trans-shipped through Virginia and Arkansas as contemplated by Articles 2 and 5 of the SPS Agreement?
-If so, please explain how this risk assessment supports the measures that China is applying.
-If not, please explain the scientific rationale behind China's current restrictions on Virginia and Arkansas.
+If not, please explain why China does not defer to OIE guidelines.

+(c) Has China conducted any risk assessments relative to suspending imports of US-origin poultry and poultry products (including heat-treated/cooked products) that are trans-shipped through Virginia, Kentucky, Idaho and Arkansas?
+If so, please explain how these risk assessments support the measures that China is applying.
+If not, please explain why China does not defer to OIE guidelines.